wlillisdev/hiking-hub/README.md

   - It will allow a visitor to quickly and easily get around the site as each link logically leads to the next.
   - The nav elements also change colour when hovered which adds to the user experience.
   - The nav bar is responsive and collapse’s in to hamburger menu when on smaller screens.
-  - The nav bar below user logged in view.
+  - The nav bar below shows user logged in view.
   ![Navigation Bar When logged in](static/readme/navbar.png)
   - The responsive nav bar below.
   - <img src="static/readme/navbar_hamburger.png" alt="navbar hamburger" width="200"/>

 __Landing Page__

-  - The landing page contains an eye-catching background image of a beautiful landscape with a trail by a stream and immediately catches a user’s attention.
+  - The landing page contains an eye-catching background image of a beautiful landscape with a trail by a stream and immediately catches the user’s attention.
   - The text on the screen clearly tells the user what’s the site is about and what the user needs to do next.
 And they are encouraged to sign up with a bold sign-up button.
   - The hero image also has a Parallax Scrolling Effect with the text.
   - The text on the home screen changes depending on if the users is logged in or not.